 Explore the Religious Worlds of New York, and the Religious Lives of Your Diverse Neighbors

 The religious landscape of the United States has shifted dramatically in recent years, with the arrival of new Americans from every corner of the globe and every faith tradition.
-If America's K-12 students are to become truly educated, engaged citizens of our multicultural democracy, they need to understand this rich religious diversity.
+If America's K-12 students are to become truly educated, engaged citizens of their multicultural democracy, they need to understand its vibrant religious diversity.
 The Religious Worlds of New York summer institute contributes to such understanding by helping public, private, and parochial school teachers teach more effectively about the everyday lives of American religious communities.

-America's K-12 schools can play a vital role in fostering interfaith understanding.
-But unfortunately, too many teachers are unprepared to teach effectively, appropriately, and constitutionally about contemporary religious diversity.
+Beyond our work with individual teachers, the Religious Worlds institute is committed to building a more inclusive society for all Americans.
+America's K-12 schools can play a vital role in fostering interfaith understanding, but unfortunately too many teachers are unprepared to teach effectively, appropriately, and constitutionally about contemporary religious diversity.
 As a result, too many students learn little more than the basic facts, dates, and doctrines of major religious traditions.
 This superficial form of religious literacy does not prepare our students to participate in the civic life of a pluralistic society.
 Our students need to learn the doctrines of major world religions, but much more than that they need to learn about the religious lives of their diverse neighbors.
 They need an academically grounded engagement with the social realities of contemporary religious communities.
 They need to know how their experiences of American society may be radically different -- and not so different at all -- from the experiences of their peers living in different religious worlds.

-The Religious Worlds of New York summer institute will help teachers and students explore the everyday life of American religious diversity.
-The institute will thus help to transform the study of religion in American schools, and empower a new generation of Americans to bridge the divides between their religious worlds.
+The Religious Worlds of New York summer institute will help teachers introduce their students to the everyday life of American religious diversity.
+The teachers we work with will thus transform the study of religion in American schools, and empower a new generation of Americans to bridge the divides between their religious worlds.